Canonical URLs: A Beginner's Guide to Canonical Tags

 results page displaying 17,764 pages with duplicate content issues for specific URLs

-You can then decide how to resolve the issue.
+Then decide how to resolve the issue.
 See our duplicate content guide for advice.

 # Pages Have Multiple Canonical URLs

-Click the link to view a detailed breakdown.
+Click the link for a detailed breakdown.

 "3 pages have multiple canonical URLs" page